-Step 2 With one hand, hold the syringe and use the needle to scoop up the needle cap onto the needle it near the hub with your nondominant hand.
+Step 2 With one hand, hold the syringe and use the needle to scoop up the needle cap onto the needle.

+Step 3 When the cap covers the needle completely, use the other hand to secure the cap by grasping it near the hub with your non-dominant hand.
 Never place your hand near the tip of the needle cap.
 Remove the cap and discard into a sharps container.

-Step 3 When the cap covers the needle completely, use the other hand to secure the cap by grasping